 Every year more than 18 million new cases of STDs occur.
 Anyone having sexual activity can acquire a sexually transmitted disease.
+In Denver, rates of chlamydia, gonorrhea and syphilis - three of the most common STDs are up dramatically for the fourth consecutive year.
 HIV is spread by infected blood products, having sex, sharing needles and IV drug use.

 - In the United States, one in four teens will be diagnosed with an STD this year and more than half of all people will be diagnosed with an STD in their lifetime.

 - Left untreated, STDs can cause infertility, cancer, blindness and even death.

 - Fortunately, STDs are preventable and there are a number of ways to avoid them.

 - The simplest way of preventing STDs is by not having sex.
 For many people abstinence is not a permanent solution, so a more accurate term might be waiting.

 - Many people decide to wait or delay sex until conditions are right for them.